 Well, I got the job, and I worked a week or two, then some of my friends decided they wanted to go to the lake one day and asked me to come along.
 I told them sure, I’d see them first thing in the morning.
 When they left, my Dad asked me how I planned to be in two places at once because I was also supposed to be at work that day.
 I told him I was just going to take the day off.
 Dad said, “When you give your word to someone, you keep it.
 You gave your boss your word that you would be there every day, and you’re going to be there.”

 Being young and thinking I knew it all, I told my Dad he couldn’t force me to go to work of I didn’t want to, and I’d just quit the job.
 Dad told me that I was more than welcome to quit the job if I wanted to.
 But I would spend eight hours a day Monday through Saturday, sitting in my room.
 This was long before the days when kids had computers and TVs and things like that.
 I would spend the day in my room, and that was it, coming out only for meals and to use the bathroom.
-“One way or the other,” Dad said, “You promised 48 hours a week this summer to somebody, either to my boss or to me.
+“One way or the other,” Dad said, “You promised 48 hours a week this summer to somebody, either to your boss or to me.
 So you can sit in your room and look out the window watching the grass grow, or you can go to work and earn some money.
 And more importantly, earn the respect of your boss and myself because you kept your word” I didn’t go to the lake that day, and by the time my 16th birthday rolled around, I had enough money to buy a car and motorcycle.
 Thanks, Dad.

 Something else Dad taught me was that no matter who we think we are, there’s always somebody better off than us and some who are worse off than us, and you treated them both equally.
 There was a mentally challenged man in our neighborhood who was probably somewhere in his 40s, but had the mind of maybe a ten-year-old.
 He was fascinated by the sound of music, and if my Dad was sitting on the front porch playing his guitar or his fiddle (Dad would never play a violin) David would show up and stand and watch.

 Most people thought he was a pest and shooed him away whenever he came around, but not Dad.
 He brought that fellow up on the porch and taught him how to play both instruments.
 Not only play them but play them damn well!
 Then he went to a pawn shop someplace and bought David his own guitar and fiddle.
 I asked him why he put so much effort into it and he said, “You can do so many things, son.
 You can read and write, you can tell stories, you can ride your bicycle, there’s nothing you can’t do.
-There’s not much that Charlie can do at all.
+There’s not much that David can do at all.
 So if I can help him learn to play music and give him something to be happy about, it’s time well spent.”

 Someone once said, “My father didn’t tell me how to be a man, he just lived his life, and I learned from watching him.”
 It was another lesson well learned.
 Thank you, Dad.
 Happy Father’s Day.
 I love you.